GGbb2046/Assignments/Assignment01/Assignment01.md

 * Copy the file you created in Exercise01-Part2 into this repo (the README.md about you).
 * Now stage this file, commit the change (with descriptive message), and push the update to GitHub.
 * Login to your github account, find your PublicRepo and verify that the changes have been made.

-## Part04 - Create a Class Journal

-Add an entry to your Journal folder found in your private repo (ST???).
-Write a new file for each journal entry.
-The naming should be C1_Journal.md, C2_Journal.md, etc. Do this using the GitHub web interface.

-Each journal entry is your reflection on the material that was covered in the course.
-Reflection, especially so soon after you've been exposed to the material, will help in your retention and learning processes.

 ### Parting notes: